dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

    }
    {% endprettify %}

-The display under HTML OUTPUT immediately changes to reflect the new styles, which apply only to the page element that has the ID RipVanWinkle.
+The display in the output pane immediately changes to reflect the new styles, which apply only to the page element that has the ID `RipVanWinkle`.

 ## About CSS selectors {#about-css-selectors}